city

 Railroad Tie Retaining Wall Cost

-Railroad ties are typically used when you want to build a very low retaining wall with a rustic, aged look.
-Railroad ties are made out of recycled wood and are very durable, weather-resistant, and long-lasting.
+Railroad ties are typically used when building a very low retaining wall with a rustic, aged look.
+They are made out of recycled wood and are very durable, weather-resistant, and long-lasting.
 They're also less expensive than the average cost of stone retaining walls, but they require more care to avoid decay.
 It's priced on average around $25 to $30 per square foot.

 Timber Retaining Wall Cost